Maps between standard and principal flag orders

 \section{Introduction}

-In 2010, Futorny and and Ovsienko introduced the notion of a Galois order \cite{FO10}, a class of objects consisting of pairs $(\mathscr{U},\Gamma)$ of an integral domain $\Gamma\subset\mathscr{U}$ an associative (noncommutative) $\C$-algebra.
+In 2010, Futorny and Ovsienko introduced the notion of a Galois order \cite{FO10}, a class of objects consisting of pairs $(\mathscr{U},\Gamma)$ of an integral domain $\Gamma\subset\mathscr{U}$ an associative (noncommutative) $\C$-algebra.
 These pairs generalizes the relation of $U(\gl_n)$ and its \emph{Gelfand-Tsetlin} subalgebra $\C\left\langle\bigcup_{k=1}^nZ(U(\gl_k))\right\rangle$.
 Many important objects have been shown to be members of this collection including: generalized Weyl algebras \cite{BavulaGWA},\cite{rosenberg_1995}, $U(\gl_n)$, shifted Yangians and finite $W$-algebras \cite{FMO10}, $U_q(\gl_n)$ \cite{FH14}, Coloumb branches \cite{Webster19}, the spherical subalgebra of rational Cherednik algebras of imprimitive complex reflection groups $G(\ell,p,n)$ \cite{lepage2019rational}.
-The primary motivation of creating this objects is to unify the study of their Gelfand-Tsetlin modules \cite{early_mazorchuk_vishnyakova_2018}, \cite{futorny_grantcharov_ramirez_2015},\cite{FUTORNY20183182},\cite{SilverthorneWebster20}.
+The primary motivation for creating these objects is to unify the study of their Gelfand-Tsetlin modules \cite{early_mazorchuk_vishnyakova_2018}, \cite{futorny_grantcharov_ramirez_2015},\cite{FUTORNY20183182},\cite{SilverthorneWebster20}.

-The current research in this area has been focused on principal Galois orders (Definition \ref{def: principal and co-principal Galois orders}) which act naturally on the subalgebra $\Gamma$, and they contain all of the examples of interest.
-In particular in 2019, Webster showed that principal Galois orders can be realized as centralizer subalgebras of \emph{principal flag orders} (Definition \ref{def: principal flag order}), which are Galois orders in which the $G$ is trivial and $\mathscr{M}$ is the semidirect product of the group and monoid from the original data (see Lemma 2.5 in \cite{Webster19}).
+The current research in this area has been focused on principal Galois orders (Definition \ref{def: principal and co-principal Galois orders}), as they contain all of the examples of interest and the condition that $X(\Gamma)\subseteq\Gamma$ is much easier to verify.
+In particular, in 2019, Webster showed that most principal Galois orders are Morita equivalent to a \emph{principal flag order} (Definition \ref{def: principal flag order}) which is a Galois order in which the $G$ is trivial and $\mathscr{M}$ is the semidirect product of the group and monoid from the original data (see Lemma 2.5 in \cite{Webster19}).
 In particular, the data is almost the same, except that $\Lambda$ is assumed to be Noetherian.
 These flag orders prove easier to study once more as they are no longer subalgebras of group invariant algebras.
-One particular class of principal flag order is the standard flag order (Definition \ref{def: standard flag order}) which is the largest principal flag orders with given set of data as it contains every principal flag order with a given set of data.
+One particular class of principal flag order is the standard flag order (Definition \ref{def: standard flag order}) which is the largest principal flag order with a given set of data as it contains every principal flag order with a given set of data.